BARIUM – A HIGHLY TOXIC METAL

 Also, minimize ordinary sex with orgasm.
 Down Sex is much more healthful.

 INTERACTION WITH OTHER MINERALS

 Calcium.
-Barium is found beneath calcium on the Periodic Table Of The Elements.
+As mentioned earlier, barium is found beneath calcium on the Periodic Table Of The Elements.
 When an element is found beneath another element on this table, it usually means that the element has some of the same chemical properties of the elements above it and may replace the element above it.
 This is the case with barium.

 Barium interferes with calcium metabolism and can replace calcium in some enzyme binding sites.
 This is one way it affects the cardiovascular and nervous systems of the human and animal body.

 Potassium.
 Barium lowers potassium, as can calcium.
 With severe acute exposure, this antagonism can cause death from cardiovascular and respiratory collapse.

 The antagonism between calcium and potassium is well established in development science.

 Zinc.
 Zinc is a powerful barium antagonist and protects the body to a degree against barium toxicity.